Bachelor in Stage Management and Technical Theatre

 Students will work closely with the professional Costume Designer and will be responsible for the oversight of the costume department of a final year academy production.

 Working alongside the set designer students will realise the construction and fit up of a theatre set on one of the final year Bachelor in Acting productions.

 Working alongside the set designer students will realise the scenic paint and texture finish of a theatrical set on one of the final year Bachelor in Acting productions.

 Students will work in a technical capacity in the production of a short film.
 The process will replicate the working environment of film or television recording.

 Based around the productions being hosted several other roles may become available to students

 Research projects will be assigned according to the preferred career choice of each individual student.
-These projects can be theoretical or practical in nature, for example designing the sound for a theatre production.
+These projects can be theoretical or practical in nature.
+For example, writing a research on a chosen topic, or designing the sound for a theatre production.
 Students will be encouraged to keep a journal of reflective practices throughout their final year.